 Because protein is the macronutrient playing the largest role in controlling hunger.

 Now guess what happens when you start eating more of something that helps you stay fuller, longer?

-That’s right… you end up eating less total calories because you’re less hungry.
+That’s right… you end up eating fewer total calories because you’re not as hungry.

-And when less total calories are eaten, a caloric deficit will often exist.
+And when fewer total calories are eaten, you become more likely to end up being in a caloric deficit.

 And when a caloric deficit exists, fat loss happens because it’s calories – NOT carbs – that dictate fat loss and fat gain.

 But wait… there’s more!

 Low carb diets always involve eating significantly more protein, and protein plays a major beneficial role in hunger control.
 This indirectly leads to fewer calories being eaten (because people naturally eat less when they aren’t as hungry), which increases the potential for a caloric deficit to exist.